 DANGER!
 Keep all persons out of the path of moving equipment and logs when operating sawmill or loading and turning logs.
-Failure to do so will result in serious injury.
+Failure to do so will result in death or serious injury.

 DANGER!
-Always be sure all persons are out of the path of the blade before starting the motor.
-Failure to do so will result in serious injury.
+Always be sure the blade is disengaged and all persons are out of the path of the blade before starting operation.
+Failure to do so will result in death or serious injury.